 Poor maintenance can also apply to roadways.
 Governments can be held accountable for poor road maintenance under certain circumstances, though those cases may be more challenging to pursue since laws protect them from liability.
 Poorly maintained private property, like parking lots or worksites, could mean a property owner or company is at fault.

-Our team can help you determine whether or not a third party caused or contributed to your accident.
+A car accident attorney in Atlanta can help you determine whether or not a third party caused or contributed to your accident.
+After identifying the liable party or parties, we can assist in gathering evidence to support your claim.

 Kaine Law Can Go to Work for You